CHT 002 - Conjugate heat transfer

 physics are required.

-- As laminar flow target, select the water region (volume
+As laminar flow target, select the water region.

 Velocity constraint

-.- As Target, select the water cylinder’s outer surface (surface
+.- As Target, select the water cylinder’s outer edge surface (

 7